AI Usage Policy

 /ai-policy,/ai-usage, or/ai-terms. - Add a machine-readable declaration at

-/.well-known/ai-usage-policy,/ai.txt, or/llms.txtand link it from the homepage. - Use clear policy phrasing on the page (for example a heading or link text reading "AI usage policy") so the inline keyword check matches.
+/.well-known/ai-usage-policy,/ai.txt, or/llms.txt, then link it from the homepage. - Use clear policy phrasing on the page, such as a heading or link reading "AI usage policy", so the inline keyword check matches.

-- Keep the policy link out of editorial article paths — link it from site chrome (footer/header), not from a
+- Keep the policy link out of editorial article paths.
+Link it from site chrome (footer or header), not from a

 /news/or/technology/aistory. - Re-scan after publishing to confirm the policy link or phrasing is detected.